gnois/losty/README.md

 ```

-General Idea
+Introduction
 -------

-Losty puts functions first and foremost.
-Functions taking a request and a response object are called handlers.
+Losty makes use of Lua first class function everywhere.
+Functions taking a request and a response object are called handlers, and can be easily composed and reused.

 A HTTP request that arrives in [content_by_lua](https://github.com/openresty/lua-nginx-module#content_by_lua) directive first reaches the Losty router that matches a route pattern, and then the dispatcher that bubbles the request/response object down and up the stack of registered handlers for the route.

 Response headers, status and body are buffered using